bootdotdev/blog/content/wiki/boots.md

 The best way to use Boots is as a supportive mentor.
 If you're stuck we recommend using Boots *before* just peeking the solution.
 Boots will be able to *teach* you how to solve the problem, rather than just provide the solution.

 Remember, Boots' advice is not free!
-Contacting him requires you to offer Baked Salmon or he will reduce the amount of XP you will be awarded on that specific assignment by 50%, not as much as viewing the solution, but also an incentive to try your best to solve the challenge on your own first!
+Contacting him requires an offering of Baked Salmon or he will reduce the amount of XP you will be awarded on that specific assignment by 50%, not as much as viewing the solution, but also an incentive to try your best to solve the challenge on your own first!